Brandixitor/AirBnB_clone/README.md

 ![Image](https://i.imgur.com/9vI2cVB.png)

 ## Project description:
-Goes here
+This project is a clone to the Airbnb website.

 ## Command interpreter description:
-How to start it:
+The command interpreter is a Command-Line used to manage the application directly from the server side (Back-end).

-goes here
+### How to start it:

-## How to use it?
+### How to use it?
 goes here

-## examples:
+### examples:
 - goes here
 - here,
 - and here